BR-Visualization/brcharts/.github/ISSUE_TEMPLATE/new_graph_request.md

 about: Template for opening GitHub issues to request new graphs
 ---

+*Please use this template for opening GitHub issues to request new graphs.*

 **Figure shell**

 Give a figure shell for the requested new graph (could be a draft version)